How Desert Plants Survive

 Some yucca species may have stems, which have specialized tissues that store and conduct water.
 Agaves have virtually no stem.

-Some have small, shiny, waxy leaves that reflect heat and impede evaporation.
+Some have small, shiny, waxy leaves that reflect heat and block evaporation.
 Others have leaves covered with dense, light-colored hairs to reflect the intense sunlight.
 Others ooze light-colored salt onto the surfaces of their leaves to reflect the light.
 Some turn their leaf edges rather than the broad surfaces toward the sun, minimizing exposure to the intense light.
 Others shed leaves and even twigs to reduce exposure and resource requirements during prolonged periods of drought.

 In addition to its other adaptations, a typical desert shrub produces a great abundance of hard-coated seeds that help ensure the future of the species.